MaxAllan-Smith/CV/README.md

 This is where I began to take a real interest in software and how things worked between application and database.

 ## Education

+**Bexleyheath School/Academy**
+_Year 7 - 11_

+ - I have basic GCSE's in English, Maths, Science, IT, Music, Drama